jasminegau/EE250_lab2/README.md

 Question 3:
 TCP became slower under packet loss.
 Retransmissions and congestion-control mechanisms introduced delays, reducing the overall speed.

+1. What is argc and *argv[]?
+argc: argument count, argv: argument vector (array of strings)

+2. What is a UNIX file descriptor and file descriptor table?
+UNIX file descriptor: a non-negative integer that uniquely identifies an open file (or socket) within a process.
+File descriptor table: a data structure maintained by the kernel that maps file descriptors to the corresponding open file descriptions.

+3. What is a struct?
+What's the structure of sockaddr_in?
+struct: user-defined data type used to group related vars that are diff types. sockaddr_in structure: specify an endpoint address for the socket and contains:
+- sin_family: address family like AF_INET
+- sin_port: port number
+- sin_addr: IP address

-Question 4: What are the input parameters and return value of socket() The input parameters of socket() are:
+4. What are the input parameters and return value of socket()
+Inputs:
-- **domain:** Specifies the communication domain
+- domain: communication domain
-- **type:** Specifies the communication semantics
+- type: communication semantics
-- **protocol:** Specifies a particular protocol to be used with the socket The **return value is a file descriptor** for the new socket, or -1 on error.
+- protocol: protocol to be used with the socket
+Return value: a file descriptor for the new socket; -1 if error

-Question 5: What are the input parameters of bind() and listen()?
+5. What are the input parameters of bind() and listen()? bind():
-**bind() parameters:** socket file descriptor, pointer to sockaddr structure, size of address structure **listen() parameters:** socket file descriptor, backlog (An integer that defines the maximum length for the queue of pending connections)

-Question 6:
+- sockfd: socket file descriptor
+- &serv_addr: pointer to sockaddr structure
+- sizeof(serv_addr): size of address structure
+listen():
+sockfd: socket file descriptor
+backlog: max num of pending connections

-Why use while(1)?
-Based on the code below, what problems might occur if there are multiple simultaneous connections to handle? while(1) creates an infinite loop to accept new client connections continuously.
-During multiple simultaneous connections, the server handles connections sequentially, thus blocking on each client until it disconnects.
-This means other clients must wait which will create a bottleneck and poor performance under load.
+6. Why use while(1)?
+Based on the code below, what problems might occur if there are multiple simultaneous connections to handle? while(1) creates a loop to accept new client connections continuously
+Problems: The server handles connections sequentially, so they will block other clients until itself disconnects.
+Therefore, other clients must wait and this might lead to bottleneck.

-Question 7: Research how the command fork() works.
-How can it be applied here to better handle multiple connections?
-**fork()** creates a child process that is an exact copy of the parent process.
-This can be applied here by calling **fork()** after **accept()**, which creates a child process for each client connection.
-The child handles the client communication while the parent continues accepting new connections, enabling concurrent handling of multiple clients.
+7. Research how the command fork() works.
+How can it be applied here to better handle multiple connections? fork(): creates a child process that is the same copy of the parent process.
+It can be applied here by calling fork() after accept() to create a child process for each client connection.
+The child will then handle the client communication while the parent continues accepting new connections, this enables concurrent handling of multiple clients.

-Question 8: This program makes several system calls such as 'bind', and 'listen.'
-What exactly is a system call?
-**A system call** is a programmatic way for a program to request a service from the operating system's kernel.
-System calls will provide the interface between user-space applications and the kernel, allowing programs to perform operations like file I/O, network communication, process management, and memory allocation that require kernel privileges.
+8. This program makes several system calls such as 'bind', and 'listen.'
+What exactly is a system call? system call: a way for a program to request a service from the operating system's kernel.
+IT provides the interface between user-space applications and the kernel, which allows programs to perform operations that requires kernel to do so, like network communication and memory allocation.